 \subsubsection{Comparison with MuJoCo MPC.}

-We benchmark our framework against MuJoCo MPC~\citep{howell2022predictive,Yuval}, a contact-implicit MPC framework, integrated with the MuJoCo simulator~\citep{todorov2012mujoco}.
+We benchmark our framework against MuJoCo MPC~\citep{howell2022predictive,Yuval}, a contact-implicit MPC framework.
 For the comparison, the iterative linear quadratic gaussian (iLQG) method in the MuJoCo MPC library is used, leveraging MuJoCo's finite-difference gradient computation.
 Both frameworks tackle the identical optimal control problem.
-Specifically, a regulating cost is utilized with identical weights setting: generalized coordinate (pos xy, pos z, rotation, joint pos) set as (1, 10, 10, 0.1), generalized velocity (joint vel) at 5e-4, and control input at 5e-4.
+Specifically, a regulating cost is utilized with identical weights: generalized coordinate (pos xy, pos z, rotation, joint pos) set as (1, 10, 10, 0.1), generalized velocity (joint vel) at 5e-4, and control input at 5e-4.
 Both methods adopt a discretization time step of 20 ms for a 20-step horizon, totally to 0.4 seconds.
 The Unitree A1 quadruped robot is employed under the same control input constraints.

-Our framework is tested on the Raisim simulator, while MuJoCo MPC employs the MuJoCo simulator, executing computations under the same desktop PC equipped with an AMD Ryzen 5 3600X processor.
-The reference configurations specify desired pitch angles from 0.2 rad to 1.0 rad, with a height goal of 0.28 m.
-Figure~\ref{figure:Comparison_MuJoCoMPC} presents a comparison of tracking errors across all scenarios.
+Our framework is tested on the Raisim simulator, while MuJoCo MPC employs the MuJoCo simulator~\citep{todorov2012mujoco}, both on the same desktop PC with an AMD Ryzen 5 3600X processor.
+The desired pitch angles are set from 0.2 rad to 1.0 rad, with a height goal of 0.28 m.
+Figure~\ref{figure:Comparison_MuJoCoMPC} presents a comparison of tracking errors.